crazywhalecc/static-php-cli/docs/en/develop/source-module.md

 - `license`: the open source license of the source code, see **Open Source License** section below
 - `type`: must be one of the types mentioned above
 - `path` (optional): release the source code to the specified directory instead of `source/{name}`
+- `provide-pre-built` (optional): whether to provide precompiled binary files.
+    If `true`, it will automatically try to download precompiled binary files when running `bin/spc download`

 ::: tip
 The `path` parameter in `source.json` can specify a relative or absolute path.
 When specified as a relative path, the path is based on `source/`.